DanielDataGit/RedditApiR/README.md

 # redditApiR

-redditApiR is an R package designed to interact with the Reddit API, providing functions to search, retrieve, and analyze Reddit data efficiently.
-The package helps in extracting posts and comments from specific subreddits, handling pagination, and performing sentiment analysis or other data science tasks on the fetched data.
+redditApiR is an R package designed to interact with the Reddit API, providing functions to search, retrieve, and organize Reddit data efficiently.
+The package helps in extracting posts and comments from specific subreddits using keywords or author names and handles pagination to retrieve useful data for performing data science tasks.
+The main function "runSearch" offers many customizable parameters to meet most data retrieval needs, however only the user-agent param is necessary.
+Default parameters allow for ease of use for new api users.
+Further information can be found under vingettes and help/man.

 ## Installation